MicrosoftDocs/query-docs/query-languages/dax/isonorafter-function-dax.md

 ---
 # ISONORAFTER

-A boolean function that emulates the behavior of a ‘Start At’ clause and returns true for a row that meets all of the condition parameters.
+A boolean function that emulates the behavior of a 'Start At' clause and returns true for a row that meets all of the condition parameters.

 This function takes a variable number of triples, the first two values in a triple are the expressions to be compared, and the third parameter indicates the sort order.
 The sort order can be ascending (default) or descending.